Confidence of Film – Strength of Digital

 Much has been made of the Apple iPhone 7 Plus dual lens system.
 Apple combines images from both lenses to simulate the look of an expensive portrait lens with the background out of focus.
 The Light L16 camera goes several steps further and will create images that can even be refocussed later.

 A great example of computational photography the Light camera captures 52 megapixel high resolution images, has a high dynamic range, superior low light abilities, and a wide optical zoom range in a tiny form factor.
+You can see tips and more photos by the Light camera on their Pinterest page.
 Creative decisions can be made and more importantly changed later in comfort during post-production.
 It sounds like science fiction and that is precisely how computational photography should be!

 This year marks 190 years since the first photograph was created by Joseph Nicéphore Niépce.
 It has since taught photographers to pay attention to the subject not their camera.
 We have developed a unique visual language around film and what looks “natural” based on its limitations.
 Digital photography is relatively young and computational photography is still in its infancy.
 Knowing what can realistically be achieved in post-production lets me decide the best way to capture a scenario for a client in a pre-production meeting.
 I can judge whether it’s more efficient to balance an extreme tonal range at time of capture or in post.
 In the hands of a qualified photographer advanced digital technology can offer photography clients a better experience, higher quality and more flexibility.